 The following is a complete and updated list of passport requirements for minors:

-Minors aged 8 to 17 years old, on the other hand, must secure an appointment online.
+Minors aged 8 to 17 years old are likewise required to secure an appointment online.
 On the day of their appointment, they can’t use the courtesy/priority lane unless they’re applying with another minor sibling aged 7 years old or below.

 b.
 Duly accomplished passport application form

 The parent or legal guardian may accomplish and sign the application form on the minor’s behalf.
 The passport application form can be obtained on-site.
 You can also download the passport application form for minors here.

-For minors whose both parents live abroad, follow these guidelines when applying for a passport and traveling alone.
+For minors whose parents live abroad, follow these guidelines when applying for a passport and traveling alone.

 d.
 Birth Certificate